 As a nod to local history, the designers kept the home's original street-facing Victorian facade.

 An Ingo Maurer Zettel’z 5 chandelier hangs in the entry hallway; sunlight from the home's expansive backyard is already visible on the white smoked oak floors.

 The designers explain, “These steel windows played an integral part in making the interior feel larger and more open by blurring the boundaries between the interior and exterior.”
 A grey Halcyon Lake area rug, an oak chair from MAP, and Hans Wenger Wishbone chairs make for a simple, neutral palette.
 The painting over the fireplace is by Kate Hendry.

-Faced with size constraints in the kitchen area—the designers were unable to build above 10 feet on the West facing side of the house—Robson and Cohen installed delicate steel clerestory windows which add extra illumination.
-A black Aggregato Saliscendi Suspension light, designed by Enzo Mari and Giancarlo Fassina for Artemide, accents against white honed Calacatta marble countertops and MAP's oak Milky Stools.
+Black-rimmed steel clerestory windows add illumination in this diminutive white kitchen where black accents abound.
+A black Aggregato Saliscendi Suspension light, designed by Enzo Mari and Giancarlo Fassina for Artemide, accents against the white Calacatta marble countertops and MAP's oak Milky Stools.

 To stay within the budget, the designers decided to forgo natural stone in the bathrooms in lieu of simple vitrified tile.
 The bathroom isn't without its luxuries, however, as evidenced by the heated towel rail from Hydrotherm.